Start9Labs/thunderhub-startos/docs/instructions.md

 ## Notes

-All of your funds and data reside within LND, Thunderhub is *just* an interface to interact with your LND node.
+All of your funds and data reside within LND.
+ThunderHub is *just* an interface to interact with your LND node.
-As such it is safe to uninstall and reinstall Thunderhub as you please without fear of loss.
-Additionally, to ensure safety of your funds you must back up your LND node, not Thunderhub.
+As such, it is safe to uninstall and reinstall ThunderHub as you please without fear of loss.
+Additionally, to ensure the safety of your funds, you must back up your LND node, not ThunderHub.